-The EPL is accessible via the C27 and C14 roads.
-This is the main transportation route for all vehicular movement in the area and provide access to the EPL and connect the project area to other towns.
+The EPL is accessible via M124, heading to M128 Sesfonten and D3705, Kunene Region.
+These are some of the main transportation routes for all vehicular movement in the area and provide access to the EPL and connect the project area to other towns.
 Traffic volume will therefore increase on these district roads during exploration as the project would need delivery of supplies and services on site.

 Depending on the project needs, trucks, medium-sized vehicles, and small vehicles will frequent the area to and from exploration sites on the EPL.
 This would potentially increase slow-moving heavy vehicular traffic along these roads and add additional pressure on the roads.
 However, transportation of materials and equipment is expected to occur on a limited schedule and only for the duration of the project.
 Therefore, the risk is anticipated to be short-term, not frequent, and therefore of medium significance.
-Before mitigation, the impact can be rated medium and with the implementation of mitigation measures, the significance will be low as assessed in table 20 below.
+Before mitigation, the impact can be rated medium and with the implementation of mitigation measures, the significance will be low as assessed in Table 19 below.